 Either these plugins haven’t been integrated properly into WooDojo or these plugins are simply being advertised on WooDojo and are not part of the plugin in many way.
 I suspect WooThemes will use WooDojo in future to promote their other plugins through WooDojo.
 This would be a smart move by them as it will increase exposure to their plugins to a large number of people however from a user point of view, it’s completely unnecessary and doesn’t enhance WooDojo in any way.

-Individually, there is nothing in WooDojo that stands out as an important feature you must have.
-Collectively WooDojo is a useful plugin that adds a lot of simple features to a WordPress website.
+Individually, there is nothing in WooDojo that stands out as an important feature you must have in 2023.
+Collectively WooDojo was a useful plugin that added a lot of simple features to a WordPress website.
 It does still feel very rough around the edges though.
 The social media widgets don’t work and even after installing WooSidebars and getting a message confirming that it had been activated, I still couldn’t find it anywhere and it was still shown as inactive on the WooDojo page.

 I’m sure WooThemes will resolve these issues and develop it in a similar way that JetPack was developed as this will enable them to add more great features to the plugin over time fairly easily.